Who Is Uketsu?

 That girl was "Little A."

-Naomi eventually became a midwife, married Yoshiharu Miura (the murdered art teacher), and had a son, Haruto.
-Miura was a harsh disciplinarian who struck the introverted Haruto and forced him outside.
-Terrified that her juvenile record would cost her custody of Haruto in any divorce, Naomi planned and executed the elaborate murder on Mt.
+Naomi feared that her juvenile record would cost her custody of Haruto in any divorce.
+So she planned and executed the elaborate murder on Mt.
 K. She killed Toyokawa later when he deduced the method and attempted to blackmail her into a sexual relationship.
 She killed Iwata when he got too close.

 Years later, the adult Haruto reconnected with Yuki Kameido, Miura's former art student, and married her.
 They moved in with Naomi.
 Yuki became pregnant.

-Using her medical knowledge, she replaced Yuki’s prenatal iron supplements with 15-gram daily doses of sodium chloride.
-Pure salt.
-Ingested throughout a pregnancy, this level of sodium induces progressively worsening hypertension.
-Naomi, as senior midwife at the clinic, falsified Yuki’s blood pressure charts and arranged for the dangerous natural breech delivery.
-On the operating table, Yuki’s blood pressure spiked to fatal levels.
+Naomi, as senior midwife at the clinic, falsified Yuki's blood pressure charts and arranged for the dangerous natural breech delivery.
+On the operating table, Yuki's blood pressure spiked to fatal levels.
 She died of a brain hemorrhage.
 Naomi took the baby.

 Three years later, Haruto decoded Yuki's composite drawings.
 He understood what his mother had done.
 The blog's final post was a goodbye, written to Haruto's wife, who was already dead.
 He took Yuta to Yuki's grave.
 Then he hanged himself.

-In the aftermath of Naomi’s arrest, Dr. Hagio realizes her diagnosis of “Little A” was wrong.
-Not about the smudging or the doorless house or the thorny branches.
-About the bird.
+In the aftermath of Naomi's arrest, Dr. Hagio realizes her diagnosis of "Little A" was wrong.
+The smudging, the doorless house and the thorny branches all held up.
+The bird did not.
 She assumed the bird represented the capacity for nurturing, a force that would soften the aggression.
-She had the causality backwards.
-The thorns do not sit beside the bird by accident.
-The thorns exist to protect the bird.
-Naomi’s maternal love is not the thing that redeems her violence.
-It is the engine of it.

 Literary Analysis